 Bride and groom in traditional clothing of Giay people

-Giay is also one of Sapa ethnic groups that wear simple clothes.
+Giay is also one of the Sapa ethnic groups that wear simple clothes.
 Their clothes are less embroidered, only decorated with colourful fabric around the collars and bodices.

 Xa Pho people’s clothing